 — Jason Albright

-Sometimes I wonder whether we humans are the real aliens bent upon sucking the life out of planet Earth for our own benefit!
-Sigh!
-Anyway, those were just the cynical musings of a world-weary soul.
-Let’s proceed to take a look at a list of animals inhabiting tropical rainforests before the time comes when none are left on it.
+Sometimes I wonder whether we humans are the real aliens, bent upon sucking the life out of planet Earth for our own benefit!
+Anyway, those were just the musings of a world-weary soul.
+Let's take a look at a list of animals living in tropical rainforests — before the time comes when none are left.

-The tropical rainforest biome ranges between the latitudes 25°N of the equator to 25°S of it.
-The geographical regions covered by this ecosystem include significant parts of Asia, Africa, Australia, Central and South America, a few Pacific Islands, and Mexico.
-These regions are covered by what can be called lowland equatorial evergreen rainforests, which happen to be a type of tropical moist broadleaf forests.
+The tropical rainforest biome ranges between the latitudes 25°N of the equator and 25°S of it.
+The regions covered by this ecosystem include large parts of Asia, Africa, Australia, Central and South America, a few Pacific Islands, and Mexico.
+These regions are covered by what we call lowland equatorial evergreen rainforests, which are a type of tropical moist broadleaf forest.

 List of Tropical Rainforest Animals

-Tropical rainforest plants are commonly classified under five distinct layers of vegetation: the ground layer, shrub layer, understory, canopy, and the emergent layer.
-Each of these layers is home to several different species of animals.
+Rainforest plants are usually sorted into five layers of vegetation: the ground layer, shrub layer, understory, canopy, and the emergent layer.
+Each of these layers is home to several different kinds of animals.

 - Agouti